-As a Federation, College Park School and Queen Elizabeth ll Jubilee School share a Governing Board which also has oversight of the Training and Outreach Service.
+As a Federation, College Park School and Queen Elizabeth ll Jubilee School share a Governing Board which also has oversight of the Bi-borough Inclusion Service.

 The Governors are similar to Directors in a business or Trustees in a charity, and act as 'critical friends' to the Executive Headteacher and Senior Leadership Team.
 Governors work with the Executive Headteacher on strategic and developmental issues, and make the tough decisions about balancing resources and improving the quality of provision.
 Governors visit the schools to meet members of the Senior Leadership Team and to carry out their responsibilities in terms of monitoring and providing oversight.

 Governors appoint the Executive Headteacher.
-The Executive Headteacher , supported by the two Heads of School and the Training and Outreach Manager is responsible for the internal organisation, management and control of the Federation schools and the Training and Outreach Service including the safeguarding and wellbeing of all pupils and staff.
+The Executive Headteacher , supported by the two Headteachers and the Head of Bi-borough Inclusion Service is responsible for the internal organisation, management and control of the Federation schools and the Bi-borough Inclusion Service including the safeguarding and wellbeing of all pupils and staff.
 The Executive Headteacher is accountable to the governing board for all activities undertaken by Federation.

 The Federation Governing Board comprises: